 The OUCC argued that some of the eligible improvements included in TDSIC 2.0 were unnecessary for the continued safe and reliable service to customers or that the public convenience and necessity did not, or would not, require the TDSIC investments to be made.
 Dr. Shull asserted that the Petitioner claims its system is already highly redundant and reliable and has provided no support for an added layer of redundancy.
+Dr. Shull further stated that Duke Energy Indiana's proposed level of additional redundancy is unnecessary and not supported by evidence.
+Specifically, Dr. Shull stated that the Company has not shown any historical data or other support showing it needs this added layer of redundancy.
+Additionally, Duke Energy Indiana Witness Dickey admitted that in data responses, Petitioner did not provide such outage data.
+Without such evidence Duke Energy Indiana cannot show a need for these projects.
 Mr. Dickey testified that projects within TDSIC 2.0 were designed to address specific "single point of failure" vulnerabilities on the system.
 Mr. Dickey explained that eight of the projects specifically identified as unnecessary by the OUCC were designed to rebuild and replace deteriorated sections of circuits.
+Dr. Shull also testified regarding seventeen transmission line projects in which Petitioner failed to provide empirical evidence or support regardingthat the public convenience and necessity requiresing the replacement or rehabilitation of such transmission lines to improve reliability.
+Dr. Shull testified that those transmission projects are not necessary replacements for improved reliability.
+Duke Energy Indiana presented no direct evidence regarding any capacity changes or other upgrades.
+The projects are merely replacing undeteriorated transmission lines, with the exact same equipment.
+Further, Duke Energy Indiana provides no evidence that these specific projects result in a reduction in customer interruption or customer minutes interruption or improved reliability.

-Thus, we find that substantial evidence in this Cause shows that the projects included in Duke Energy Indiana's TDSIC 2.0 Plan will serve the public convenience and necessity.
+Petitioner failed to provide evidence, such as outage data, or other empirical evidence to show a need for such projects.
+Petitioner has failed to demonstrate that all requested projects are necessary.
+Unnecessary projects are never affordable.substantial evidence in this Cause shows that the projects included in Duke Energy Indiana's TDSIC 2.0 Plan will serve the public convenience and necessity.